Emperor Qinzong of Song — Fatuous Monarch Ended The Empire In Prime

-Besides, most soldiers of the royal army had strong willings to fight, since this is the city where their families were living in; none of them wanted to abandon their home without dignity.
+Besides, most soldiers of the royal army had strong wills to fight, since this is the city where their families were living; none of them wanted to abandon their home without dignity.

 Hence, Emperor Zhao Huan agreed to stay, and nominated Li Gang as the chief commander of the Song’s army, to protect the capital city.